Success with Curtains

 Take a look at these great tips on how to choose curtains for your home windows:

-· The purpose of curtains is paramount consideration in choosing the curtains.
-If privacy is what you are looking for, then buy a heavier curtain with opaque style and blackout lining to boot.
+The purpose of curtains is paramount consideration in choosing the curtains.
+If privacy is what you are looking for, then buy a heavier curtain with opaque style and lining for blackout curtains to boot.
 Heavier curtains will also keep maximum sunlight out of reach from the room.

-· Tacks, headings, valances, swags, tails, linings, and other accessories all play an important role in enhancing the looks of curtains.
+Tacks, headings, valances, swags, tails, interlining fabric for curtains, and other accessories all play an important role in enhancing the looks of curtains.
 You can experiment with the style or follow some fixed designs from a good guidebook or Internet.